 If any member of support staff wishes to appeal against their salary level they may ask for a re-evaluation of their job description.
 If a member of the support staff decides to appeal against a decision of the Review Committee, then they shall enter a formal written statement of appeal.
 The appeal shall be heard by the Review Appeal Committee referred to in paragraph 2.5 above.

-Support Staff pay scales are set out in Appendix H
+Support Staff pay scales are set out in Appendix H.

 Apprentices